Upland buzzard: Behaviour and ecology

 The upland buzzard is normally found in open, high elevation regions.
 While recorded at over 5000 m in elevation, the species normally nests at elevations between 1000 and 4500 m and may at times be recorded down to sea-level during the winter.
 In the montane areas it nests in habitats such as alpine meadow, upland steppe and plateaus, often foraging in these assorted grasslands and rocky areas.
 They also visit cultivation such as arable lands in both summer and winter.
 The upland buzzard is fairly typical Buteo often given to extensively soaring flights, with their wings held in quite a strong dihedral.
 The upland buzzard frequently hovers, often during hunting spells.
 Unlike many Buteos, they do not have perches usually available to them while hunting so must swoop down from active flight, but may sometimes be able to make use of rocks as hunting perches.
 They will also sometimes capture insects on the ground.
 The upland buzzard is a partial migrant, often traveling minimal distances in an apparent search of appropriate hunting areas.
 Migration appears to be undertaken in September to October in autumn and returns in spring in March to May.
 The species is frequently recorded migrating over the Gobi Desert in late October.
 Wintering areas from the vagrants in Japan to southern China can be in lowland cultivation.

+Upland buzzards often feed extensively on the same prey and in the same habitats as Eurasian eagle-owls (Bubo bubo), however the eagle-owl is considerably larger and more powerful and sometimes additionally hunts the upland buzzards.
+Additionally, upland buzzards have been known to fall victim to golden eagles (Aquila chrysaetos).